stulp/papercept_plots/README.md

 python3 papercept_plot.py html/
 ```

-## Inofficial guide for Associate Editors
+## Unofficial guide for Associate Editors

 For what it's worth, here is my strategy for finding reviewers.
 Please note that this is my personal strategy based on some years of experience as AE, not IEEE policy.
 In any case, read the official info for AEs before reading this.